gmcgarry/pdp11/images/README.md

 - M7133 : KDF11-U CPU module [hex slot]
 - M7134 : UBA or EUB memory [hex slot]

 # PDP-11/34A

-Introducted in 1976.
+Introduced in late 1975 or early 1976.
 Apparently it was the most successful model in terms of units shipped.

 The PDP-11/34 is a lower-cost replacement to the PDP-11/40 for the UNIBUS.
-It has limited memory management capabilities of the PDP-11/40, as is normally limited to 248KB (124 Kwords) of main memory.
+It has limited memory management capabilities of the PDP-11/40, and is normally limited to 248KB (124 Kwords) of main memory.

 The CPU came in two variants: the KD11-E (M7265 and M7266) and the KD11-EA (M8265 and M8266).